johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 In this task, you will practice writing tests and improving test coverage in Python.
 You will generate and interpret a coverage report to identify untested code and write tests to cover it.

 ### **Task 1: Set Up Your Team Repository for the Test Coverage Lab**
-This lab continues the collaborative workflow introduced in the previous [Git and GitHub](/teaching/CS472/Timetable/Git_and_GitHub/) Lab.
-The **team repository is the authoritative upstream repository**, and you will work through your **individual fork**.
+This lab continues the collaborative workflow introduced in the [Git and GitHub Lab](/teaching/CS472/Timetable/Git_and_GitHub/) (see Overview).

 #### **1. Synchronize Your Fork**
 Before beginning your work: